To earn a JD degree, a student must:

 More information on these four requirements is below.

 A student may not use the same course to satisfy more than one of these four requirements.
-This requirement cannot be waived.
+This rule cannot be waived.
 Notwithstanding the foregoing, a student may receive LAWR IV credit in a course that also fulfills the Statutory Interpretation and Agency Regulation category requirement.

 A student who receives a failing grade in an upper-level required course must retake the course unless the Sr. Associate Dean for Academic Affairs, upon the recommendation of the instructor, grants a waiver.
 Waivers are granted when: (1) justification is shown for the failure; (2) there is cause to believe that the students’ learning experience in the course was adequate; and (3) the student would be better served by being allowed to take another course that would otherwise be missed.
 The recommendation must be made no later than the semester following the semester in which the failure occurred.
-A student who receives a failing grade in an upper level course or who withdraws after the add/drop period may not take that course with the same instructor without that instructor’s written consent unless the course is not offered (excluding summer courses) with another instructor before the student is expected to graduate and the course is required for graduation.

 Goal 1: Students will develop effective research, analysis, and communication skills to solve legal problems.